Sorixelle/pebble.nix/README.md

 cachix use pebble
 ```

+After setting up Cachix, reboot the system.
+This is required to restart the Nix
+daemon so that it uses the new binary cache.

 ### Development Shell

 A development shell provides you with a shell containing the `pebble` tool and